PeanutStick/IRC_BOT/README.md

 # Things done
 -Get Title of a YouTube video.
 -Get Title of a soundcloud music.
 -Get Price of a crypto
+-Translate to English

 # Incomming features
 -Get the price of a stock